framer

 func WithWriteUnixPacket() Option

-WithWriteUnixPacket configures the writer side for Unix datagram sockets: Datagram (pass-through), BigEndian.
+WithWriteUnixPacket configures the writer side for Unix packet sockets with Datagram pass-through and BigEndian byte order.

 func WithWriteWebSocket